Bomber: A Defense Report on Film

 Bomber: A Defense Report on Film is a 1941 American short documentary film produced by the United States Office for Emergency Management, and was edited from the 19-minute Building a Bomber: A Defense Report on Film (1941).
 The film commentary was written by Carl Sandburg.

-The main subject of Bomber: A Defense Report on Film was the Martin B-26 Marauder, a twin-engined medium bomber in production from 1941 to 1945.
+The main subject of Bomber: A Defense Report on Film was the Martin B-26 Marauder, a twin-engine medium bomber in production from 1941 to 1945.

 Synopsis

 Bomber: A Defense Report on Film showed aspects of the assembly of Martin B-26 Marauders at the Glenn L. Martin Company plant in Baltimore, Maryland.
 The manufacture of the aircraft involves both mechanical assembly as well as work done by hand, such as riveting.
 The process of building a bomber is seen, from the foundry where molten metals are cooked, to rivets and tools designed specifically for American aircraft production.

 The many sub-assemblies that make up the bomber were precisely machined so that the final assembly was eased.
 After assembly, the B-26s were tested by a small team of two USAAC pilots and a flight engineer, before acceptance by the military.